Slovenian parliament appoints new ministers, resolving crisis

-On Wednesday parliament confirmed Andreja Katic, who like Veber is a Social Democrat, as the new defence minister.
+On Wednesday parliament confirmed Andreja Katic, who like Veber is a Social Democrat, as the new defense minister.
 Maja Makovec Brencic was given the education ministry.

 Makovec Brencic was proposed by Cerar’s Modern Centre party and will replace Klavdija Markez, who resigned in April after only five days in office over media reports that her master’s thesis was a plagiarism.